hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 node _left_.
 If you had forcibly killed the agent process, other members of the cluster would have detected that the node _failed_.
 When a member leaves, its services and checks are removed from the catalog.
-When a member fails, its health is simply marked as critical, but is not removed from the catalog.
+When a member fails, its health is simply marked as critical, but it is not removed from the catalog.
 Consul will automatically try to reconnect to _failed_ nodes, which allows it to recover from certain network conditions, while _left_ nodes are no longer contacted.

 Additionally, if an agent is operating as a server, a graceful leave is important to avoid causing a potential availability outage affecting the [consensus protocol](/docs/internals/consensus.html).
-See the [guides section](/docs/guides/index.html) to safely add and remove servers.
+See the [guides section](/docs/guides/index.html) for how to safely add and remove servers.